frckbrice/project-api_spec/README.md

 [![Node.js](https://img.shields.io/badge/Node.js-18+-green.svg)](https://nodejs.org/)
 [![Redocly](https://img.shields.io/badge/Redocly-Latest-orange.svg)](https://redocly.com/)

-> Comprehensive OpenAPI 3.1.0 specification for SenWiseTool - A modern cocoa industry management platform
+> Comprehensive OpenAPI 3.1.0 specification for CocoaFlow - A modern cocoa industry management platform

 ## 🌟 Overview

-SenWiseTool is a comprehensive **API specification** designed for managing cocoa industry operations, including farmer management, farm tracking, certification compliance, and supply chain optimization.
+CocoaFlow is a comprehensive **API specification** designed for managing cocoa industry operations, including farmer management, farm tracking, certification compliance, and supply chain optimization.
 This specification serves as the contract between frontend and backend teams, ensuring consistent development and integration.

 > **Note**: This is an API specification project.
 The actual API implementation is in development.
 You can use this specification to understand the API design and generate client libraries.